apache/rocketmq-site/_docs/08-release-manual.md

 Perform the following to generate and stage the artifacts:

 1. `mvn clean release:clean`
-2. `mvn release:prepare -Psigned_release -Darguments="-DskipTests"`, answer the correct release version(use the default, the version in pom, just enter), SCM release tag(use the default, the branch name, just enter), and the new development version(increate the version by 1.0, if you release 4.2.0, then the next version should be 4.3.0).
+2. `mvn release:prepare -Psigned_release -Darguments="-DskipTests"`, answer the correct release version(use the default, the version in pom, just enter), SCM release tag(use the default, the branch name, just enter), and the new development version(increase the version accordingly, following [Semantics Versioning](https://semver.org/)).
 3. `mvn -Psigned_release release:perform -Darguments="-DskipTests"`, generate the artifacts and push them to the [Nexus repo](https://repository.apache.org/#stagingRepositories).
 If you would like to perform a dry run first (without pushing the artifacts to the repo), add the arg -DdryRun=true.

 Now, the candidate release artifacts can be found in the [Nexus staging repo](https://repository.apache.org/#stagingRepositories) and in the `target` folder of your local branch.